aws-samples/searchable-encryption-dynamodb-howto/content/exercise-2.en.md

 [TODO exercises are out of order?]
 Ready for more?
-Next you will work [add the remaining access patterns](../exercise-3) to our searchable encryption configuration.
+Next you will work on [adding another access pattern](../exercise-3) to our searchable encryption configuration.